mend/renovate-ce-ee/docs/api-reporting.md

 Reporting APIs are disabled by default.

 When Reporting APIs are enabled, relevant data will be collected after every Renovate job and stored locally in the Renovate database.

-The `Repo pull requests` API is available for GitHub only.
-To enable it, see configuration table below.

 | Container | Configuration variable              | Description                                                                                                                                  |
 |-----------|-------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|